harrypotter1501/movie-sentiment/README.md

-# Analysis of Relationship Between Movie Score and Public Reviews
+# Analysis of Correlation Between Movie Score and Public Reviews
 ## EECS6893-FinalProject-Group9

 Proprosed and experimented a text-based movie score prediction system.